 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Nectar is an independent British loyalty programme owned by Sainsbury’s supermarkets.
 The programme partners with a number of companies — most notably eBay and BP (and, of course, Sainsbury’s) — among the 400 retailers that now participate in the scheme.

 It’s also good for those who regularly shops at Sainsbury’s supermarkets, BP, eBay, Argos, Debenhams, ASOS, Expedia and other retailers with which the programme partners.

 You’ll earn 20,000 bonus Nectar points when you spend £2,000 on the card within three months of activating it.